 - Follow Steps 1–3 of the "Creating an Attribute" section of this article to view the Overview tab of the Details screen for an object.

 - On the Overview tab, scroll down to the Attributes card and click on the Modify icon.
-The Edit Attribute window will appear (Figure 8).
+The Edit Attribute window will be displayed (Figure 8).
 The Markdown icon indicates that the Markdown feature is now enabled for use.

 - In the text box below the Save Source checkbox, enter the desired information in Markdown format (Figure 9).

-- Click the SAVE button, and the Markdown-formatted description will appear in the Description card (Figure 10) and the Attributes card.
+- Click the SAVE button, and the Markdown-formatted description will be displayed in the Description card (Figure 10) and the Attributes card.